Freshers: The highs and lows

 If you want to keep things simple, assume they're an HSPS'er from London.
 The odds are rather high.

-Although we may all now be riddled with flu, Freshers' was an experience that (for one reason or another) we will not be forgetting soon.
+Although we may all now be riddled with the flu (like, really really awful flu), Cambridge freshers' week was an experience that, for one reason or another, we will struggle to forget…